• Skip to main content

 October 30, 2017 by Paul

-Last week I got the chance to listen to two podcasts that had been on my list for some time.
+Last week I got the chance to listen to two podcasts that had been on my list for a while.
 The first from renowned running injury researcher Dr Rich Willy, the second from leading tendon rehab expert Dr Peter Malliaras, Both were on Brad Beer’s excellent physical performance show.

 The overarching lesson from both experts was the importance of exercise in overcoming persistent running injuries.